 Because availment of more than one insurance product is allowed under the RSBSA-AIP, the total number of beneficiaries reported in Table 1 may be slightly overestimated.
-Unfortunately, the figure in either year was less than 11 percent of the 4.2 million12 registered farmers and fisherfolk.
-Suppose the beneficiaries were completely different between 2014 and 2015, the program covered only 18.3 percent of the total number of agricultural producers listed in the RSBSA.
+Suppose the beneficiaries were completely different between 2014 and 2015, the program covered only 14 percent of the total 6.5 million12 registered farmers and fisherfolk.